 Edinburgh, as mentioned.
 Such a lovely city, even if my husband disagrees.

 Spent a lot of time at home between false-positive lateral flow tests, cold days, and avoiding the possibility of Covid before going to Edinburgh.
-Plus, I’ve been really trying to get Laith to nap better, which means spending a lot of time at home to practice that (still not really working out…).
+Plus, I’ve been really trying to get L to nap better, which means spending a lot of time at home to practice that (still not really working out…).

 Books I’ve Read